tiacsys/bridle/snippets/pwm-servo/README.rst

 ********

-This snippet is quite board specific and prepares a dedicated PWM channel exclusively for the standard :zephyr:code-sample:`zephyr:servo-motor` sample from Zephyr.
+This snippet is quite board specific and prepares a dedicated PWM channel exclusively for the standard :zephyr:code-sample:`servo-motor` sample from Zephyr.

 Board specific setups
 =====================